Ariadna Gil

 Ariadna Gil i Giner (/ca/, born 23 January 1969) is a Spanish actress.
 She is known for her performances in films such as Belle Époque (for which she won the Goya Award for Best Actress), Black Tears, and Pan's Labyrinth.

 Career

 Gil made her feature-film debut as an actress in Bigas Luna's Lola (1986).
 After four films primarily in Catalan, though partly in Spanish and French, she took part in a movie exclusively in Spanish shot in 1991, Emilio Martínez Lázaro's Amo tu cama rica, and has gone on to star in myriad films and series in Catalan, Spanish, French, and English, among other languages.

 Between 1993 and 2007, she performed in more than 30 films, including Libertarias, directed by Vicente Aranda; Pan's Labyrinth, directed by Guillermo del Toro; and Soldados de Salamina, directed by her former husband David Trueba.

 Personal life

 Gil was married to screenwriter, director, and novelist David Trueba with whom she has two children.

-Gil has been in a relationship with American actor Viggo Mortensen since 2009.
+Gil has been in a relationship with Danish-American actor Viggo Mortensen since 2009.